cmikedev/ecommerce/README.md

     * User is presented with expanded details of the product on a dedicated page
 ___

-If a user clicks on "Info", they will be directed to a Detail page which contains more details about the product they are interested in as well as the ability to read and post comments.</br>
+If a user clicks on "View", they will be directed to a Detail page which contains more details about the product they are interested in as well as the ability to read and post comments.</br>
 </br>

 ![image](https://github.com/cmikedev/ecommerce/blob/main/manual_testing/images/user_stories/7%20-%20view-products.png?raw=true)</br>